 Qualifying factors may not add to the competitiveness but they are important being the basic level of operations performed to be considered by customers.

-In the automotive industry, players such as Honda that compete on low price consider the cost of high priority among their performance objectives.
-In contrast for BMW that competes on differentiation, quality and dependability will be considered of high importance in terms of their performance objectives.
+In the automotive industry, players such as Honda that compete on low prices consider the cost of high priority among their performance objectives.
+In contrast, BMW competes on differentiation, quality and dependability will be considered of high importance in terms of their performance objectives.

-Air conditioning and power steering, for instance, which were considered as additional order winning features in the automotive industry, have now become order-qualifying features (Jones and Robinson, 2012).
+Air conditioning and power steering, for instance, which were considered additional order-winning features in the automotive industry, have now become order-qualifying features (Jones and Robinson, 2012).

-Based on analysis of performance objectives of Toyota above, it can be seen that cost, quality and flexibility remain as order winners for Toyota.
+Based on the analysis of the performance objectives of Toyota above, it can be seen that cost, quality and flexibility remain order winners for Toyota.